lifeline

 01Arrival & Setup

-Paramedics arrive at the scene and position LifeLine next to the patient.
+Paramedics arrive on scene and position LifeLine beside the patient.

 02Device Placement

-LifeLine is positioned on the patient's chest with integrated backboard for proper alignment.
+LifeLine is placed on the patient's chest.
+The integrated backboard ensures proper alignment.

 03Pad Application